demergent-labs/blog/demergent-labs-master-plan-part-1.md

 ## Languages

-Master Plan Part 1 is all about languages, both general-purpose programming languages and database languages.
+Grand Plan Part 1 is all about languages, both general-purpose programming languages and database languages.

 ### General-purpose Programming Languages